The Great Wildebeest Migration

 Serengeti Wildebeest Migration in April, May and June

-Grand Movement starts to the Serengeti North
+Grand Movement starts to the Serengeti South to the Serengeti North

-The Great Migration in April, May and June
+The Great Migration in April, May, and June

 By May, columns of wildebeest stretch for several kilometers as the animals start to congregate by the Moru Kopjes.
 Mating season begins toward the end of May and male wildebeest battle head-to-head.
 Throughout ‘the rut,’ the journey continues at leisure with the wildebeest, zebra, and gazelle grazing as they go along.